 Sputnik Design Studio Objectives

-- Make work under actual deadlines within limitations of time, budget, and resources
+- Execute well thought out, impactful designs within limitations of time, budget, and resources

 - Design for audiences other than college-age graphic design students